ludvdber/reposition-protocol/README.md

 ## Purpose

-Reposition Protocol was crafted with a focus on maintaining solid performance and maximizing fun, rather than simply piling on mods at the cost of stability, which often leads to crashes, long load times, and the frustration of frequent restarts.
+Reposition Protocol was crafted with a focus on maintaining solid performance and maximizing fun, rather than simply piling on mods at the cost of stability.

 ___